fengjixuchui/vm-escape/qemu-escape/qemu-basic-knowledge/README.md

 * edu.c

-	Description: a edu pci device, which we can learn basic pmio ,mmio and dma from.
+	Description: an official edu pci device, which we can learn basic pmio ,mmio and dma from.

+* edu.txt

+	Description: the official description of edu.c.

 * launch.sh